Annie Massy: Later life and recognition

-Massy died 19 April 1931 at home in Howth, Co.
-Dublin after a short illness.
+Massy died 17 April 1931 at home in Howth, County Dublin from stomach cancer after a short illness.
+Some sources record her date of death as 16 April or 19 April.
 She was buried at St Andrew's church, Malahide.
 She resigned from the Irish Society for the Protection of Birds just three days before her death.
 She ended her resignation letter by writing "The shearwaters are great company to me at night, and the ravens by day".
 Robert Lloyd Praeger wrote in her obituary in the Irish Naturalists' Journal that "even the ravens would miss her".
 Her death was noted in The Irish Times and in the journal Nature.

 Four cephalopod species have been named in her honour: Opisthoteuthis massyae (Pfeffer, 1912), (a specimen of which can be seen in the Natural History Museum, Dublin), Pholidoteuthis massyae (Grimpe, 1920), Bolitaena massyae (Robson, 1924), and Eledone massyae Voss, 1964.
 A genus of pteropod, Massya, was also named in her honour.
 She herself named nine species of cephalopod.
-Much of her large collection of marine specimens are in the collections of the Dublin Museum, as well the Natural History Museum, London.
+Much of her large collection of marine specimens are in the collections of the Natural History Museum, Dublin, as well the Natural History Museum, London.